abena19/CAPSTONE/README.md

 [X] User can login, register and sign out
 [X] User can add images to dorm room wall
-[X] User can create preferences on different categories [X] User can view location functionalities(current location, other location displayed on wall) [X] User can track location in real time
+[X] User can view location functionalities(current location, other location displayed on wall) [X] User can track location in real time
 [X] User profiles